Napir-Asu

-Napir-Asu (fl.
-14th century BCE) was an Elamite queen, who was the wife of King Untash-Napirisha.
-A statue of her by the bronzeworkers of Susa is one of the finest examples of bronze metal-working to be discovered.
+Napir Asu (circa 1300 BC) was an Elamite queen and wife of King Untash-Napirisha represented in a mutilated copper and bronze statue widely regarded as a masterpiece of ancient metalwork.
+The sculpture provides one of the finest surviving representations of elite garments from antiquity and constitutes one of the rare extant depictions of a royal queen.

 Biography

 It is likely that Napir-Asu corresponds to the daughter of the Babylonian Burnaburiash (perhaps the king Burna-Buraish II) married by Untash-Napirisha.
 A statue of the god Immiriya in Chogha Zanbil was dedicated by Napir-Asu's husband Untash-Napirisha to his father-in-law Burnaburiash.
 (Note: In the dedication, the part of the text mentioning the Babylonian king is damaged.
 In François Vallat's opinion, shared by Daniel T. Potts, […]i-ia-áš should be read as [Bur-na]-bur-ia-áš; E. Reiner prefers a geographical interpretation, proposing [tup-l]i-ia-áš; according to other historians, the damaged text should be restored as [kaš-ti-l]i-ia-áš, actually referring to Kashtiliash IV.)
 There is a letter that has survived which describes Untash-Napirisha marrying a daughter of a Burna-Buraish.
 However there is some debate as to whether the Burna-Burnish in the letter is in fact the king, or a later descendant.

 Nevertheless it does appear that Napir-Asu was the first Elamite royal woman to be depicted on a limestone stele with her husband.
 She appears to also be the first Elamite queen whose name is inscribed on her body in statue form.
 The stele depicts Napir-Asu, Untash-Napirisha and his mother, the priestess Utik.
 Historians Esfandyar Rahmati Kia and Kolsoum Ghazanfari have argued that Napir-Asu held some power in her own right.